This article was updated on September 4, 2024

 Stock Up On Candles In Time For Spooky Season

 Who would have thought?
 They are so much more than just home decor.
-As Halloween approaches, stock up on these protective candles to ensure a spooky and safe celebration.
+As Halloween approaches and the veil between worlds thins (or so they say), now’s the perfect time to stock up on these Halloween candles.